The 5 Greatest Football Players From Japan

 Goals: 11

-Hidetoshi Nakata scored almost half of his national team goals in the 1998 World Cup, with his tally of five helping Japan reach their first-ever World Cup.
+Hidetoshi Nakata scored almost half of his national team goals in Japan’s 1998 World Cup qualification matches.
+His tally of five helped Japan reach their first-ever World Cup.

 Nakata had his biggest impact on European football in Italy, winning the Serie A with AS Roma and defeating Juventus while at Parma to win the Coppa Italia.

-He retired at its conclusion, as he had fallen out of love with the game and he felt that money dominated it, rather than true love for the sport.
+Nakata retired young at just 29 years old.
+He stated that he had fallen out of love with the game, and he felt like money dominated it, rather than true love for the sport.

 3. Shinji Kagawa